 • If highest cost utility is included, select the AAF from the column for "highest cost included".
 If highest cost utility is not included, select the AAF from the column for "utility excluded".
+Accordingly, HUD publishes these

-Accordingly, HUD publishes these Annual Adjustment Factors for the Section 8 Housing Assistance Payments programs as set forth in the Tables:
+Accordingly, HUD publishes these Annual Adjustment Factors for the Section 8 Housing Assistance Payments programs as set forth in the Tables.
+Dated: November 18, 2005.

-Dated: January 4, 2005.